-Outdoor heaters along the coastline have a tough job.
+Coastal outdoor heaters have a tough job.
 Salt spray, wind, fogs and storms – there’s always a threat out there that will cause metal components to rust.
-Choosing the best materials for coastal environments together with regular maintenance can significantly extend the life of your outdoor heater.
+Choosing the best materials for coastal environments together with regular maintenance can significantly extend the life of your outdoor heaters.

 Causes of corrosion

 Salt spray from breaking waves and onshore winds is by far the biggest threat to metal components.
 Primarily made up of sodium chloride, it accelerates the electrochemical reactions that cause rusting and other forms of corrosion on metal components.
 In addition, the high level of relative humidity (RH) in coastal areas can further add to the deterioration of metals.
 This is mainly due to the metal’s exposure to atmospheric pollutants and other man-made compounds like sulphur dioxide, for example, that can be found in the moisture layers caused by fog, mist or dew.
 As such, coastal areas which frequently experience high humidity, regular fogs and long periods without rains are particularly vulnerable to metal corrosion.

 Corrosion rates depend on the amount of salt spray in the air and vary considerably from region to region.
 Although oceanfront buildings will always be more severely affected than buildings farther inland, studies have shown that salt air can affect metal more than 50 miles inland.
 In some regions salt penetration has been found even further inland.
 Florida, for example, has recorded some of the highest salt deposits, affecting structures even up to 100 miles inland.